ibok/DECOEventType_beta/README.md

 <br>
 The program identified all 3 ambiguous events correctly.<br>

-There may have been some bias as the some of the events were rerun on the calibration sample (which is becoming larger and larger...), and so the script will be rerun on a randomized sample.
-I am fairly certain that with some recalibration and retesting the script will have the same or higher accuracy on the random images as well.
+There may have been some bias as the some of the events were rerun on the calibration sample.
 For these stats, Matt Meehan and I analyzed the events and compared our classification to the program's.
-The test was ["double blind"](https://explorable.com/double-blind-experiment) (Meaning the output was hidden until we agreed on the type) to ensure accurate stats.
+The test was ["double blind"](https://explorable.com/double-blind-experiment) to ensure accurate stats.

 For every 542 events there are (according to Heather's classifications):<br>
 363 worms,<br>